 - Hamilton's brother James Jr.; this is justified since the brothers were separated following their mother's death and cousin's suicide.
 James never came to the States and thus wasn't a huge part of Alex's life.

-- Cato, the slave of Hercules Mulligan who helped him spy on the British, is never mentioned, likely because it would make Hercules Mulligan unsympathetic (due to the obvious hypocrisy of owning a slave while fighting for his own freedom).
+- Cato, the slave of Hercules Mulligan who helped him spy on the British, is never mentioned, likely because it would make Hercules Mulligan unsympathetic (due to the obvious hypocrisy of owning a slave while fighting for his own freedom - as well as, obviously, owning a slave).

 - The Hamiltons' other children — he and Eliza historically had eight, but only Philip is mentioned by name.
 Philip mentions having a little sisternote in "Take a Break".
 He says he wants a little brother in the same line, but by the time the real-life Philip was nine he already had two, Alexander Jr. and James.
 However, there are references to the Hamiltons having other kids who are unseen, such as "We Know" where Burr mentions Hamilton's daughter and sons, which was accurate; his second daughter Elizabeth wasn't born until after the Reynolds Pamphlet was released.